kconsidine/purse/README.md

 * Stylus
 * Grunt (with live updating)

 It aims to make developing web applications with PHP (using modern, clean paradigms) as easy as in Ruby or NodeJS.
+Purse was initially developed for internal use at [Phyramid](http://phyramid.com).

 Suggestions (including for new features) are very welcome.
 If you have any, open an issue or contact me.

 ## Installation
 * `git clone https://github.com/vladh/purse`